2017-1-LCC/Projeto-Jogos-Tabuleiro/02-JUSTIFICATIVA.md

 ## REVISÃO

-- A imporância da proposta do projeto, a partir do tema, para o sujeito.
+- A importância da proposta do projeto, a partir do tema, para o sujeito.

 - Qual a relevância do mesmo?